-Little of Jesus childhood is recorded in the Gospels compared to his adulthood, especially the week before his death.
-The Biblical accounts begin with his baptism, and go on to recount miracles (e.g. turning water into wine at a marriage at Cana, exorcisms, healings, &c.), quote his teachings (e.g. the Sermon on the Mount and parables) and narrate his deeds (e.g. calling the Twelve Apostles and sharing hospitality with outcasts and the poor).
+Little do we know Jesus childhood compared to his adulthood, We do not know much about His teens and past His teen up to 30 years the Bible is very quiet and no mention in between.
+We learn about His minstry and teachings.
+From baptism, sufferings, death and resurrection, Learned aboout His miracles, (e.g. turning water into wine at a marriage at Cana, exorcisms, healings, etc.), quote his teachings (e.g. the Sermon on the Mount and parables) and narrate his deeds (e.g. calling the Twelve Apostles and sharing hospitality with outcasts and the poor).